SofiaInchausti/backend-gemini/README.md

 ```

 ## GitHub Actions Pipeline
-A pipeline is set up to ensure that your code works correctly when pushing to the main or develop branches.
+A pipeline is set up to ensure that your code works correctly when pushing to the main.
 The pipeline includes:

 Linting: Checks for code style and formatting issues.
 Prettier: Ensures consistent code formatting.
 Tests: Runs Vitest to check the correctness of your code.
 The pipeline will automatically run when a push is made to the main or develop branches.
 Here's the GitHub Actions YAML pipeline:

+## Automatic Deployment to Render
+Every time a change is pushed to the main branch, the GitHub Actions pipeline triggers an automatic deployment to Render.
+The deployment process is managed through a GitHub Action that makes a request to Render’s API.

 ## Husky
 Husky is configured to ensure that linting, prettier formatting, and testing happen before you commit or push any code.
 The following hooks are set up: